WASTELAND WEEKEND 2024 tickets

 Major credit cards accepted.

 Ticket includes parking, camping, and unlimited ins and outs.
 Tickets are PER-PERSON, not per carload or per camp.
+No extra charge for RVs.
+Please be aware: flashing lights may be in use.

 First 300 patches go to the first 300 ticket buyers.
 If a ticket is later sold or transferred to someone else, the original buyer still gets the patch.
 Patch owners will be determined by the names currently listed for each ticket at the time the 300 number is reached – most likely on the first day of ticket sales.
 Patch winners will be notified within a couple days of ticket sales that they are on the list, with instructions for on-site pickup.